Web Content Display

 VASANAS: Past impressions.

-VASU: Another name for Krishna.
-Also refers to cosmic functionary below the Dhruva, an elevated person who performs the lowest level of godly work entrusted to him.
+VASU: Refers to the cosmic functionary below the Dhruva, an elevated person who performs the lowest level of godly work entrusted to him.

 VAYU NADI: The air nadi.